-Wherever possible, components for this building should be prefabricated off-site or at ground level to minimize the risk of worker's falling more than two meters.
-However, construction of this building will require workers to be working at heights where a fall in excess of two meters is possible and injury is likely to result from such a fall.
-The builder should provide such a barrier wherever a person is required to work in a situation where falling more than two meters is a possibility.
+During constitution Wherever possible, components for this building should be prefabricated off-site or at ground level to minimize the risk of workers failing more than two meters.
+However, construction of this building will require workers to be working at heights where a fail in excess of two meters is possible and injury is likely to result from such a fail.
+The builder should provide such a barrier wherever a person is required to work in a situation where failing more than two meters is a possibility.

 DURING OPERATION OR MAINTENANCE For houses or other low-rise buildings when scaffolding is appropriate: Cleaning and maintenance of windows, walls, roof or other components of this building will require persons to be situated where a fall from a height in excess of two meters is possible.
-Where they per activity is required scaffolding, ladders or trestles should be used in accordance with relevant closes of practice, regulations or legislation.
+Where this type of activity is required scaffolding, ladders or trestles should be used in accordance with relevant codes of practice, regulations or legislation.